sophfisch/SophiaFischer/1000 genome project notes.md

   -a  ~/course/soft/bedtools2/test/intersect/a.bed \
   -b  ~/course/soft/bedtools2/test/intersect/b.bed

- # vcf
+ # VCF
   vcftools: mainly to summarize data, run calculations on data, filter out data, and convert data into other useful file formats \
-  --vcf defines which vcf to process
+  --vcf defines which vcf to process \
+  --chr filters for chromosomes

 # useful